Quick Answer

 When those two meet, something useful happens.

 A QR code lets people move from a physical interaction to a digital relationship without typing, searching, or guessing.
-That matters more than most people realize.
-Consider this: where in your space do your customers naturally pause or linger?
-Take a moment to jot down these areas.
-By placing a QR code in these spots, you can seamlessly invite your customers to connect with your Instagram and enhance their experience with your brand.
+Think about where in your space customers naturally pause or linger.
+Those are the spots where a code gets used.

 Common situations where Instagram QR codes help